Table of Contents

 9. Tingling or Numbness in Hands and Feet

-High blood sugar can damage nerves over time, causing tingling, numbness, or burning sensations in the hands and feet.
+High blood sugar can damage nerves over time, causing tingling or numbness.

 10. Dark Patches on the Skin

-Darkened skin patches, especially around the neck or armpits, may indicate insulin resistance, a common early sign of type 2 diabetes.
+Darkened skin patches, especially around the neck or armpits, may indicate insulin resistance.

 Who is at Risk of Developing Diabetes?